American Sport Pony

 Intro

-Sport ponies have been enjoyed for hundreds of years in Europe and their stock gradually made it’s way to North America.
+Sport ponies have been enjoyed for hundreds of years in Europe and it was inevitable that their stock would gradually make its way to North America.

 Origins

-In 1981 a North American Sport Pony Registry was initially founded as a division of the American Warmblood Registry.
+Over the years, Americans began their own breeding programs to further enhance and promote a sport-type pony that suited their needs.
+In 1981 the North American Sport Pony Registry was initially founded (as a division of the American Warmblood Registry).
 However by 1997 the number and quality of the ponies being produced in America was large enough to warrant their own separate registry.

-These ponies are notable because they look and move like small horses and do not have physical pony traits.
-This is a type breed and their registry will accept a number of bloodlines as long as they meet the general requirements.
+These ponies are notable because they do not possess physical pony traits, they look and move more like small horses.
+This is a type breed and their registry will accept a number of bloodlines as long as they meet the general physical requirements.

 Features